 Rutherford Hill Winery in Rutherford

 Pack a picnic and head to this hilltop property to enjoy bottle service and scenic views of a colorful Napa Valley from the winery’s Oak Grove.
-Since 1972, Rutherford Hill has crafted Bordeaux inspired wines and is celebrated as a pioneer for California Merlot.
-Be sure to try their flagship varietal – perfect to pair with the autumn environment – and snap and share a photo on social using #MerlotMe.
-Pink lovers should try the Rosé of Merlot for something unique!
+Since 1972, Rutherford Hill has crafted Bordeaux inspired wines and is celebrated as a pioneer for California Merlot – perfect to pair with the autumn environment!

 Chateau Montelena Winery in Calistoga

 Award-winning wines and Instagram-worthy photos against a colorful ivy-covered castle backdrop await at Chateau Montelena in Calistoga.
-Famed for its historic “Judgement of Paris” win in 1976, this winery continues to innovate and craft wines that capture the essence of that vintage and unique vineyard site.
-After your tasting, walk the estate grounds which include a scenic lake with boardwalk and Chinese gardens – further enhancing the autumn ambiance.
+After your wine tasting, walk the estate grounds which include a scenic lake with boardwalk and Chinese gardens – the perfect backdrop for autumn color.

 Hess Persson Estates near Napa

-Adventure by ATV through a colorful collage of rolling vineyard rows atop Mount Veeder at Hess Persson Estates’ historic Mont La Salle vineyard.
-The “Vineyard Tour and Wine and Cheese Pairing” also presents an opportunity to delight in seasonal fruits and ingredients from the winery’s culinary gardens curated by the Hess Persson executive chef.
+Adventure by ATV through a colorful collage of rolling vineyard rows atop Mount Veeder at Hess Persson Estates’ Mont La Salle vineyard.
+Take in the breathtaking panoramic views of the historic estate before enjoying a wine and culinary pairing.

 Hikers are in for a treat with any one of Active Wine Adventures’ private elevated hikes and wine tours.
 And the valley’s fall foliage provides an inspirational setting to ascend secluded trails to view the incredible vistas while savoring Napa Valley wine and picnic bites.